Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 [Back to Top](#table-of-contents)
 ## Credits
 Thanks as always to Simen [Eventyret_mentor](https://github.com/Eventyret) who has helped me through this project with helpful and insightful tips on what I've been trying to make!
-Thanks also to the awesome [Code Institute](https://codeinstitute.net/) tutors who are there for you when ever you get stuck along the way.
+Thanks also to the awesome [Code Institute](https://codeinstitute.net/) tutors (especially Johann, who are there for you when ever you get stuck along the way.
 Thanks to [Unsplash](https://unsplash.com/)for making their images available.
 Thanks to the [Stackoverflow](https://stackoverflow.com/) for a great community always happy to help.
 My family and friends have been a huge support in this this project as I may have overcommitted myself so Thanks for letting me bailout to go write code!